aamnv/aadhi-blog/content/posts/etsy-offsite-ads.md

 Now the above ignores fees that would be applied to price increase for simplicity.
 However, if you wanted to include that in your calculation as well - then you can use this formula:

-$ Price Increase / (1 - 0.23*) =  TX / PMT Fee Adjusted $ Price Increase
+$ Price Increase / (1 - (0.08 + % Offsite Ads * 0.15)*) =  Adjusted $ Price Increase

-*The 0.23 or 23% is the sum of all Etsy platform fees that are tied to an offsite ad sale (TX Fee = 5%, Pmt Processing Fee = 3%, and Offsite Ads Fee = 15%), more details in my [Etsy fees post](https://www.aadhi.rocks/posts/etsy-fees-2020)
+*This expression is the sum of all Etsy platform fees that are tied to an offsite ad sale (TX Fee = 5%, Pmt Processing Fee = 3%, and Offsite Ads Fee = 15%) and incorporates the mix of offsite ad sales vs. regular sales into the offsite ads fee; more details on the fees in my [Etsy fees post](https://www.aadhi.rocks/posts/etsy-fees-2020)

-**This adjusted method yielded a recommended price increase of 2.7%**.
+**This adjusted method yielded a recommended price increase of 2.3%**.

 ## Sensitivity Analysis